raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Add in three more `touching color`{:class="block3sensing"} blocks, and use the colour picker to select a different area on the paper, or change the lighting in your room a little and select the colours:
+Add in three more `touching color`{:class="block3sensing"} blocks, and use the colour picker to select a different area on the paper.
+The colour recognition of your computer's camera will improve if you lighten the space you are working in.
+The camera may also get confused by similar colours in the room.
+For instance, the colour of your top, wall or chair.
+The below code allows for a slight variation of colours of red,  blue and green:

 ![image of target sprite](images/target-sprite.png)